-The familiar, small lobby of Salt Lake Acting Company (SLAC) was filled with patrons, and excitement filled the air around me as I was seated in my home away from home.
+The familiar, small lobby of Salt Lake Acting Company (SLAC) was filled with patrons, and excitement filled the air around me as I was seated in my home away from home to watch Sleeping Giant.
 Looking around, I see some familiar faces of cast members of previous shows that I’ve attended at SLAC.

 My last time at SLAC was for a show involving the marriage of the classic Alice’s Adventures in Wonderland and the creative minds of the production company and cast which created a well-rounded, enjoyable show.
 That’s why I was delighted to see Sleeping Giant culminate into a chilling tale of a cult-possessed town, something out of the works of H.P.
 Lovecraft.

 Just like before, I was skeptical to how these intermingling topics of occultism and a failing relationship would be performed on the stage.
 Once again, I was surprised by how well the two seem to go hand in hand with a touch of SLAC magic.

 The audience is introduced to Sleeping Giant by playwright Steve Yockey and directors Emilio Casillas and Shawn Francis Saunders.
 Similar to other SLAC productions, the cast of Sleeping Giant is relatively small, with members of the cast playing various roles throughout the story.

 We are introduced to the main protagonists of our harrowing tale, Ryan (Robert Scott Smith) and Alex (Lily Hye Soo Dixon) who’ve been dating for a while.
 The two are staying at a lakeside house while Ryan’s marriage proposal goes haywire from the sheer amount of fireworks he used for the event.